War. What is it good for? Making rich people richer.

 We Americans are the war criminals.

 So let’s not argue with each over who is or isn’t using fake news; they all are.
-In fact, let’s please not argue over the vast majority of absolute ridiculous shit we keep arguing over.
+In fact, let’s please not argue over the vast majority of absolutely ridiculous shit we keep arguing over.
 Our masters are so brilliant, they have us all staring at these tiny little devices that track our every move while stripping us of our ability to communicate face-to-face.
 Then they use these devices to thrust advertisements at us that tell us how badly we need more – more clothes, more electronics, more money, more youth.
 They have us competing over minimum/unlivable wage jobs, they’ve convinced us that immigrants are the enemy of the working class, that black people are criminals who are killing each other and should be feared, that education is not a right but is actually some hoity-toity liberal bubble elitism, when in reality, we’re all getting fucked and WE SHOULD ALL BE WORKING TOGETHER.
 We’re sitting here in the same boat competing over trite nonsense like wrinkles and weight and hairstyles, judging each other’s lifestyle choices as if any of it matters, staking out our tiny bit of space and jumping to aggression the second someone dares to “threaten” it, instead of talking, listening, accepting, sharing.
-We’re doing exactly what they want, we’re fighting each other instead of banding together to fight the CEOs who are stealing our wages, the real estate moguls who are destroying our neighborhoods, the war hawks who are denying us healthcare so that they can kill, kill, kill while putting more money in their own pockets.
-I wish we could come together better, that we could stop being so angry at each other and instead work together and direct that anger at our masters.
-If everyone in America who makes less than $100,000 a year refused to spend money for a day, just one single day, it would have such a strong impact that this whole rigged system would implode.
-We have power, we just don’t know how to organize and use it.
+We’re doing exactly what they want – we’re fighting each other instead of banding together to fight the CEOs who are stealing our wages, the real estate moguls who are destroying our neighborhoods, the war hawks who are denying us healthcare so that they can kill people while putting more money in their own pockets.
+Imagine if everyone in America who makes less than $100,000/year refused to spend money for a day, just one single day.
+It would have such a strong impact that this whole rigged system would implode.
+We have power.
+We just don’t know how to organize and use it.

 And I’m not saying I know how to use it.
 I can organize on a small scale, and that feels good and rewarding, but I have no idea how I can convince people that race and ethnicity and whether you live in the city or on a farm shouldn’t be barriers, that we do have the ability to listen to each other, to heal wounds, to come together and demand something better.
 I also have no idea how to go about changing the capitalist greed that currently rules our world to a more compassionate form of ruling.
-Our election and voting systems seem set up against this, so while I do exercise my right to vote, I’m not positive it does much when I’m presented over and over with variations of the same shit.
+Our election and voting systems seem set up against this, so while I do exercise my right to vote, I’m not positive it does much when I’m presented over and over with the same variations of the same shit.
 And I can’t just march into the president’s office, stomp my foot and say, “It’s time you give a damn!”
-Even if I did manage to get into that office, even if I were taken seriously, I’d just be given some lip service and sent home with no results.

 We type our names into petitions.
 We post our repulsion on Facebook.
 We raise money for organizations that are doing good work (and this probably goes the farthest out of all these actions).
 But at the end of the day, we just don’t have the same level of power that the warmongers do.
 And this is the thing that really depresses me: good, honest people who want to end all of this killing don’t become President of the United States, of Russia, of Syria.